 If you mix light batters every day, then the Artisan and Classic tilt-head models are perfect for you.
-Do you need to bake and cook for a big family, a crowd, or starting your own baking business?
+Do you need to bake and cook for a big family, or a crowd, or your startup baking business?
 Go with the Professional bowl lift series.

 For making stiff batters or for commercial baking, you need those heavy-duty, bowl-lift stand mixers with a powerful and durable motor.

 Another consideration should also be how much spare space you have in your kitchen.

 If you’re placing it on the countertop, then the mixer type isn’t really relevant.
 Bowl-lifts need a bigger cabinet.
 They take up a lot of space and are difficult to carry around, as they are taller and heavier.